 - Impulsiveness or failure to plan ahead

-- Hostility, significant irritability, agitation, aggression, or violence
+- Hostility, significant irritability, agitation, aggression, or physical harm

 - Lack of empathy for others and lack of remorse about harming others